 It’s super helpful to have a list of foods to refer to when feeding your toddler!

-You can purchase an easy to use printable list called Feeding Your Toddler Printable here.
+You can purchase Feeding Your Toddler Printable here.

-EXTRA TIPS FOR FEEDING YOUR ONE YEAR OLD:
+EXTRA TIPS FOR FEEDING YOUR 1 YEAR OLD:

 These divided plates* are durable and the right size for portions!